sabarish-karthik/Study-Galaxy/README.md

 AI service errors: Confirm AI_API_KEY is set and valid in .env.

 Port conflicts: Change PORT in .env or adjust frontend serve port.

+8.Upcoming Updates:
+Minor apparence changes.
+More tracks.
+(Above are expected to be released in 5 working days.)

 Enjoy studying with your Galaxy Study Buddy!
 For questions, feel free to open an issue.More updates and new features coming soon.We will be adding more to the project.